Article

 For example, if you wanted to teach an AI that fire was dangerous, you would give it datasets on the dangers of fire.
 This could include images of things being burned, data on the risks and costs of fire, etc. From this, the AI would learn that it is in its best interest to avoid fire.

 Inductive learning is one of the easier styles of learning for an AI, as the transfer of information is very controlled.
-However, the drawback is that it prevents the AI from being able to draw broader conclusions.
+However, the drawback is that it prevents the artificial intelligence from being able to draw broader conclusions.
 In other words, telling someone how to ride a bike will never be as effective as giving someone a bike to practice riding on.

 Which is where deductive learning comes in.
 Deductive learning is the reverse of inductive learning.
 Instead of being given facts that lead to a conclusion, the AI experiences something that immediately leads to a conclusion, and from that conclusion, it can pull out facts and lessons.